alexwillman/Project1-GNS3-Mid-Size-Company-Network/README.md

 ## Project Overview

 This lab is designed to give CCNA students a free lab to build and practice networking and virtualization skills on a simulated company network.
 The scenario for this project is that a mid-size single site company with HR, Sales, Finance, and IT departments need a network designed with internal servers, secure segmentation, reliable routing, high availability, network monitoring, and a logging system.
-For this scenario, the external services such as public DNS, email, file storage, and internet are assumed be handled by third-party companies and are outside the scope of this lab.
+For this scenario, the external services such as public DNS, email, file storage, and internet are assumed to be handled by third-party companies and are outside the scope of this lab.

 Every device in the lab except the NAT node requires full configuration.
-The NAT node is pre-configured through GNS3 and gives the devices NAT access.
+The NAT node is pre-configured through GNS3 and provides NAT access to the network.
 This lab is configured from the ground up, making it a valuable learning exercise for both myself and other CCNA students.

 ## Network Overview

 The topology uses a collapsed core/distribution design.
-It includes an edge layer with a pfSense firewall connecting to a simulated ISP, a core/distrubution layer with two redundant Layer 3 switches, and an access layer with three Layer 2 access switches connecting to end devices and two Ubuntu Linux servers handling internal services.
+It includes an edge layer with a pfSense firewall connecting to a simulated ISP, a core/distrubution layer with two redundant Layer 3 switches, and an access layer with three Layer 2 access switches connecting to end devices, servers, and a dedicated management device.

 ### Topology